Kremlianski/lift-portal/README.md

 + Plus my experience of doing the same things with Java and JavaScript.

-Summarizing all mentioned above I hope to get an exelent CMS.
+Summarizing all mentioned above I hope to get an excellent CMS.
 Wish me a luck!

 ## Development stage.
 There is nothing to see yet...